ludmilagd/SocialMediaUsageImpact/README.md

 The purpose of this project is to examine the impact of social media on society specifically to the suicide rate in different generations.

+During this analysis, data will be extracted and cleaned from several online sources.
+Finally, Python and Matplotlib will be used to represent the findings in attractive and powerful visualizations.

+Resources: Kaggle.com, ourworldindata.com and sproutsocial.com.

 Social Media and Mental Health